Technigo/project-happy-thoughts-api/README.md

 # Project Happy Thoughts API 💌

-I've built a RESTful API using a database to store and retrieve data.
+I've built my own version of Twitter (RESTful API) using a database to store the happy thoughts!
 I used MongoDB for the database, mongoose for the modelling of data and Express.js (Node.js framework).

+I've also got a frontend to go with this API, which makes this my very first fullstack application! 😍

 ## The problem

-Describe how you approached to problem, and what tools and techniques you used to solve it.
-How did you plan?
-What technologies did you use?
-If you had more time, what would be next?
+The main task was to build a RESTful API and to use a database to store the data (thought or hearts on an existing thought) that is POSTed, and the possibility to GET the thoughts.

+I started with setting up the database using MongoDB and built a mongoose model for the thought which has a set of properties, for instance the message, hearts and createdAt, with validations to them.
+With the database and model ready, I began building the different endpoints and request methods I would need for the application (see documentation below for the full list).

+I've also implemented error handling throughout the project.
+For instance, the user will get an appropriate error message and response status to every request.
+Furthermore, I've implemented try and catch blocks in the code.

+I've also added the possibility for the user to enter a username (or remain anonymous, which will be what is shown on the message if no user is filled in) and a tag, which will be displayed in the thought.
+A user can also edit a POSTed message and then update it (PATCH request).

-I chose to use the npm package express-list-endpoints to list the endpoints in the home endpoint.
+I chose to use the npm package express-list-endpoints to list the endpoints in the home ('/') endpoint.
 I continuously tested my API using Postman and checked out my database using MongoDB Compass.

+If I had more time I would do the following,
+- Add filtering and sorting options to the endpoint which returns all thoughts.
+That way the user could choose to sort by oldest first, or only show thoughts which have a lot of hearts
+- Implement infinite scrolling on the frontend using the react-infinite-scroller package

 ## View it live

 * Link to my deployed API: https://project-happy-thoughts-isabm5.herokuapp.com/
-* Link to my deployed frontend application: https://heuristic-bassi-e1a3f1.netlify.app/
+* Link to my deployed fullstack application: https://heuristic-bassi-e1a3f1.netlify.app/

 ## Documentation